joshichaitanya3/morpho-manual/README.md

 # morpho-manual
 Manual for the Morpho language

-This is a translation of the Morpho manual from the original TeX to an mdBook format.
+This is a version of the [Morpho](https://github.com/Morpho-lang/morpho) manual converted from the original LyX/TeX to an mdBook format.

 To build the book, you need to have [`mdbook`](https://github.com/rust-lang/mdBook) installed.
 You can install it with `cargo`: